-NRMP administers the Main Residency Match® for residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME), but programs accredited by the American Osteopathic Association (AOA®) and some ACGME-accredited core specialties participate in national matching programs that conclude before the NRMP Main Residency Match.
+NRMP administers the Main Residency Match® for residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME), but some ACGME-accredited core specialties participate in national matching programs that conclude before the NRMP Main Residency Match.
 This information is for applicants who register for the Main Residency Match and another “early” national matching program.
 Applicants who obtain a position in an early Match must understand how that match may affect their participation in the Main Residency Match.
 Applicants may need to change their rank order list or withdraw from the Match.
 Failure to abide by these policies could result in a match to a concurrent-year position and lead to a violation investigation and the levying of sanctions.

-New for the July 2019 appointment season: The Urology Residency Match Program, administered by the American Urological Association (AUA), now includes an integrated preliminary (PGY-1) year in the full course of training; accordingly, U.S. allopathic medical school seniors participating in the AUA Match no longer are required to register with the Main Residency Match to obtain the PGY-1 year of training.
+Note.
+The Urology Residency Match Program, administered by the American Urological Association (AUA), now includes an integrated preliminary (PGY-1) year in the full course of training; accordingly, U.S. MD and DO medical school senior students participating in the AUA Match no longer are required to register with the Main Residency Match to obtain the PGY-1 year of training.